PhasedGapple/HackMee-Vencord/README.md

 ## Installing / Uninstalling

+Make sure you have Vencord installed for it to work.
+Dist directorys:
+Windows: "%AppData%\Vencord\dist"
+On other platforms, open the Vencord installer and click the butten Open Directory next to "Files will be downloaded to: ...".
+# Manually:
-Make sure you have Vencord installed. replace the files in "~\AppData\Roaming\Vencord\dist" with:
+replace the files in the Dist directory with:
 -   patcher.js.map
 -   patcher.js.LEGAL.txt
 -   patcher.js